Senior Pastor of North Decatur

 Office and Communications Director

 Alina joined North Decatur In April 2014 after working in nonprofit communications and fundraising, including eight years at the United Methodist Children’s Home.
 A life-long United Methodist, Alina grew up in Roswell UMC and is now a member of Eastside UMC.
 Alina earned her Bachelor’s Degree from Furman University – where she met her husband, Jeff – and Masters of Divinity from Emory University’s Candler School of Theology.
 Alina and Jeff have two sons, Charlie and Caleb.
-When she’s not in the NDUMC office, you’ll probably find Alina building wooden train tracks with her kids or getting lost in a book.
+When she’s not in the NDUMC office, you’ll probably find Alina building LEGOs with her kids or getting lost in a book.

 Director of SAND Preschool

 Emily Howard is the Director of SAND - the School At North Decatur.
-She came to us in 2011 as a teacher and has 14 years experience teaching preschool.
+She came to us in 2011 as a teacher and has over 15 years experience teaching preschool.
 Emily grew up in Atlanta but spent some time as an organic farmer and instructor at UMN in New Mexico.
 Emily has a B.A. in English and in History and loves the Reggio Emilia approach to education.
 Her own creativity, coupled with an enthusiasm for a Reggio-inspired approach to teaching, provides an exciting foundation for the programs at SAND.
 In her spare time, Emily quilts, raises chickens and loves gardening.

 Alfred has been a member of the North Decatur staff since October 1980.
 Alfred grew up in the city of Lithonia, Georgia along with seven other siblings.
 He has previously served as youth minister at The Druid Hills Church of God in Christ in Lithonia, and now serves as an assoiate minister and worship leader at The Temple of Faith Church of God in Christ in East Atlanta.
 He enjoys sharing the good news of Jesus Christ by giving of his Time, Talents and Treasures.